cmartinezbo/Tic-Tac-Toe/README.md

   - Then type ``py tictactoe.py`` and enjoy the game!

-  - Follow me and stay tuned for future updates.
+  - Follow me and stay tuned to future updates.